daneah/dotfiles/README.md

 ### `pystartup`

-Configuration for Python startup, namely to enable readline capabilities from previous sessions.
+Configuration for Python startup, namely to enable readline capabilities from previous sessions along with tab completion.

 ### `rvmrc`